2020 Artist in Residence Program

 Compensation and Recognition

-MOSH will provide the winning artist with a total award of $7,500, including materials.
+MOSH provides the winning artist with a total award of $7,500, including materials.
 The allocation of funds between materials and labor is the responsibility of the artist.

 - An Artist Statement and brief bio will accompany the artwork and be on public view in Creation Station.